 This is mutually exclusive with your exit strategy, as the lender will need to be confident that your security property will be easy to sell.
 They will take into consideration the construction type of the property and any variables that may delay the sale such as the leasehold agreement.
 The easier it is likely to sell, the better.

-Again, this is more of a factor than a deal breaker as there are many bridging lenders who specialise with clients who have no development experience, but to secure a better rate and more favourable terms, the higher amount of property development experience you have the lower the risk to the lender.
+Again, this is more of a factor than a deal breaker as there are many bridging lenders who specialise in clients who have no development experience, but to secure a better rate and more favorable terms, the higher amount of property development experience you have the lower the risk to the lender.

 You may need a specialist lender if any of the following applies to you…

 The property is unusual – e.g., of non-standard construction or un-mortgageable

 You have severe adverse credit.

 You’re looking for a deal with more than 70-75% LTV.